Sarojabvl72/MyMLandAICode/README.md

 # MyMLandAICode
-This is repository as part of UCB ML and AI certification program
+This is a repository as part of UCB ML and AI certification program